joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/introduction-to-app-development/README.md

 Control click on your button, then drag your cursor over inside your ViewController.

 A context menu will appear and give you a few options.
-Change the *Connction* to *Action* as this is part of our Target-Action pattern.
+Change the *Connection* to *Action* as this is part of our Target-Action pattern.
 Then change the *Type* to UIButton, because a button is sending this action over.
 Finally, set the *Name* to "colorChangeButtonPressed".

 We now have our Action function defined.
 We see a new keyword in the definition:

 ```swift
 @IBAction func colorChangeButtonPressed(_ sender: UIButton) {

 }
 ```

 @IBAction stands for Interface Builder Action.
 Interface Builder is the name of the program where we've been working with our Main.storyboard file.

 Now we can define our function.
-We want to change the background color of the View that our ViewController controllers to red
+We want to change the background color of the View that our ViewController controls to red

 ```swift
 @IBAction func colorChangeButtonPressed(_ sender: UIButton) {